ways-choir-dev/ways-choir-dev.gitlhub.io/content/events/20200524-koernerpark.en.md

 A [sunday afternoon](x-apple-data-detectors://2) in the park: "Songs with a meaning" under a hopefully blue sky and with you.
 Good spirits and a range of emotions are guaranteed.

 Arrangements, direction and piano: Gunars Kalnins.

+Update on April 24th, 2020:

+Bezirksamt Neukölln has canceled the “Choirs in the Körnerpark” series of events for this May.
+So our concert is cancelled, too.